 2) Do it Live

-You could also consider broadcasting meetings online via free software like Skype or Google Hangouts on Air.
+You could also consider broadcasting meetings online via free apps like Skype, Facebook Live, Periscope, or Google Hangouts on Air.
 This way busy parents don't have to travel and can view from any device (even while holding a baby!)
 Be sure to experiment with a test run before you go live to make sure you are comfortable with the interface.
 Remember to give users 5-10 minutes to log on and test their audio and video capabilities.

 3) Put it On Demand.

-You can then edit and post the recorded video on YouTube for those who have missed it and host it on your web page and/or blog using the embed code.
+You can then edit and post the recorded video on Facebook, Twitter or YouTube for those who have missed it and host it on your web page and/or blog using the embed code.